kevbite/kevbite.github.io/_posts/2021-08-01-syncing-files-between-openmediavault-and-microsoft-azure-blob-storage-with-rclone.md

 There's also other securer ways to authenticate, such as SAS Tokens(Shared Access Signature) and azure identities.
 However, for this small project it's fairly isolated.

-Now we'll have everything in Azure ready to go for our syncing process!
+Everything in Azure is ready to go, now we just need to setup the syncing process.

 ### Installing Rclone